What is a Real Estate Syndication?

 Those who raised their hand with a “soft commit” now have the chance to let us know they are serious.
 At this point, you promise a specific amount of money to the multifamily syndication deal.

-We usually give prospective investors 3 to 5 days (after the “soft commit” window has closed) to make this formal offer.
+We usually give prospective investors a day or two (after the “soft commit” window has closed) to make this formal offer.
 But remember, it’s all on a first-come, first-served basis.

 Step #6: Review and Sign the Legal Documents